ebayarjargal9/markdown-portfolio/_includes/04-lists.md

 # Here is a list of my favorite things:
--Long walks on the beach
+- Long walks on the beach

--Eating good food
+- Eating good food

--Open Source
+- Open Source

--Reading
+- Reading